mjip/Multidocument-Summarization-using-SumBasic/README.md

 Each cluster of testing articles is stored in the docs/ folder.
 Each file follows docA-B.txt convention, where A is an positive integer corresponding to the cluster number, and B is another positive integer corresponding to the article number within that cluster.
+The testing clusters used were on articles about GM's plant closure in Oshawa, NASA InSight's first photo taken on Mars, Paul Manafort's alleged secret meeting with Julian Assange, and Zuckerberg's no-show at an international committee meeting dedicated to privacy in the UK.

 ## Usage
 `python3 sumbasic.py <method_name> <file_n>*` where <method_name> is one of orig, best_avg, simplified, or leading, and <file_n>*